sanju-nair/sanju-nair.github.io/fleet-management-onboarding.md

     * **Cloud Side:** Automate the IAM resource creation.
     * **Host Side:** Unify the disparate installation steps.
     * **Support:** Replace the "FAQ" request with an embedded diagnostic tool.

+### The Strategic Pivot: Fix vs. Build
+There was significant pressure from executive leadership to prioritize **new feature delivery** to compete in the market.
+However, I argued that adding features to a "leaky bucket" was inefficient.
+* **The Argument:** I presented data showing that **70% of support tickets** were installation-related.
+I demonstrated that "Time-to-Value" was the primary churn driver, not feature gaps.
+* **The Decision:** I successfully influenced leadership to pause the feature roadmap for one quarter, reallocating engineering resources to solve the onboarding debt first.

+### The approach
+With resources secured, we pivoted from a "Documentation-First" approach to "Automated Activation":
+* **Cloud Side:** Automate the IAM resource creation.
+* **Host Side:** Unify the disparate installation steps.
+* **Support:** Replace the "FAQ" request with an embedded diagnostic tool.

 ## The Solution: End-to-End Automation
 I led the delivery of a cohesive onboarding suite that addressed both environments.